dimitriusborges/FrameworklessApi/README.md

 I have no compromise to keep it fully functional or to make something quasi state-of-the-art, but I do want to make everything **"right"**, i.e., with good practices.

-If anything looks "wrong" it might be because I dunno (yet) how to make it properly.
+If anything looks "wrong" it might be because I dunno (yet) how to make it properly or because this project will be a Work In Progress forever.

 # FrameworklessApi